 Ethically sourced using laces that come from recycled plastic bottles and insoles that come from castor bean oil, these shoes have gotten quite the reputation over the last few years — but not only for their resourcefulness.
 They're also incredibly comfortable, especially for people with bunions.

 They have a simple, contoured design that allows the shoe to be flexible, supportive and made to last.
-You can walk around in these shoes all day long and not feel the irritation that most other shoes can cause.
+You can walk around in these shoes all day and not feel the irritation that many other shoes can cause.

-Another perk that customers rave about is the fact that these shoes are incredibly lightweight — clocking in at just 7 ounces per shoe, which is significantly less than most other shoes.
+Another perk customers rave about is these shoes are incredibly lightweight — clocking in at just 7 ounces per shoe, which is significantly less than most other shoes.

 Pros